Maxen97/chrom-modelling/README.md

 Please be aware that development is ongoing.

+## Usage

-## Getting started
+### Getting started

-### Usage
-1. Copy the "model" folder to your local drive
+1. Copy the "models" folder a local repository.
+2. Import the "models" folder to your running script as seen in the example below.

 ### Example
-The following examples shows a standard pulse injection experiment.
+The following example shows a model of a standard pulse injection experiment.

 ```python
 import matplotlib.pyplot as plt